Holy Name Cathedral (Chicago): Sanctuary Panels of the Holy Name

 Above the cathedra are the Sanctuary Panels of the Holy Name, five bronze panels by Attilio Selva representing the Holy Name of Jesus from which the church gets its name.
 The first panel is of Simeon contemplating the Infant Savior whom Mary presents in the Temple.
 The second panel depicts the Mystery of the Trinity and an angel carrying the monogram of Christ to earth.
 The third panel is of the Risen Christ proclaimed as Lord.
 The fourth panel is of the Presentation of Jesus in the Temple showing Mary and Joseph presenting the child for circumcision and naming.
 The last panel is of the Priesthood of Jesus, with Christ adorned in vestments presenting the chalice to all people.

 Pipe organs

-The cathedral contains two fine pipe organs: a large 71-stop, 4-manual instrument in the west end gallery constructed by Flentrop firm of Zaandam, Netherlands; and a smaller 19-stop, 2-manual instrument in the south chancel by Casavant Frères of Saint-Hyacinthe, Quebec, Canada.
+The cathedral contains two fine pipe organs: a large 71-stop, 4-manual instrument in the west end gallery constructed by Flentrop Orgelbouw of Zaandam, Netherlands; and a smaller 19-stop, 2-manual instrument in the south chancel by Casavant Frères of Saint-Hyacinthe, Quebec, Canada.

 Galeri of the Cardinals

 Holy Name Cathedral continues the tradition of raising the galero, a wide-brimmed tasseled hat, of a deceased cardinal over the cathedra from the highest point of the semicircular, domed cathedral apse.
-The galero is hung in Holy Name Cathedral where they remain until they are reduced to dust, symbolizing how all earthly glory is passing.
-Looking up above the cathedra are the galeri of Cardinals Mundelein, Stritch, Meyer, Cody, Bernardin, and George.
+The galero is hung in Holy Name Cathedral where it remains until it is reduced to dust, symbolizing how all earthly glory is passing.
+Looking up above the cathedra are the galeri of cardinals George Mundelein, Samuel Stritch, Albert Gregory Meyer, John Cody, Joseph Bernardin, and Francis George.